-Paul Thurrott is an award-winning technology journalist and blogger with over 25 years of industry experience and the author of 30 books.
+Paul Thurrott is an award-winning technology journalist and blogger with 30 years of industry experience and the author of 30 books.
 He is the owner of Thurrott.com and the host of three tech podcasts: Windows Weekly with Leo Laporte and Richard Campbell, Hands-On Windows, and First Ring Daily with Brad Sams.
 He was formerly the senior technology analyst at Windows IT Pro and the creator of the SuperSite for Windows from 1999 to 2014 and the Major Domo of Thurrott.com while at BWW Media Group from 2015 to 2023.
 You can reach Paul via email, Twitter or Mastodon.

 comments